deogratias99/deogratias99/README.md

 - 🔭 I’m currently working on **Getting a new job**

-- 🌱 I’m currently learning computing systems and machine learning
+- 🌱 I’m currently learning Computing systems and Machine learning

-- 👯 I’m looking to collaborate on interesting things.
+- 👯 I’m wanting to work on infra, or computing systems.

-- 🤝 I’m looking for help with nothing for now:)
+- 🤝 I’m looking for uh a new job in tech lol)

 - 💬 Ask me about uh uh whatever you want:)